AviatrixSystems/Docs/HowTos/ipmotion.rst

 Prerequisites
 --------------

- - To implement IPMotion, you must first deploy Aviatrix virtual appliance CloudN on a subnet where VM migrations take place.
+ - To implement IPmotion, you must first deploy Aviatrix virtual appliance CloudN on a subnet where VM migrations take place.
 Read `this document <http://docs.aviatrix.com/StartUpGuides/CloudN-Startup-Guide.html>`_ on how to deploy the virtual appliance.

  - Create a AWS VPC with a public subnet that has identical CIDR as the on-prem subnet where CloudN is deployed.

 Once the virtual appliance is deployed, go through on-boarding process.
-Go to IPMotion at the navigation bar and follow the steps below to setup IPMotion.
+Go to IPmotion at the navigation bar and follow the steps below to setup IPmotion.

 1. Specify on-Prem IP Address List
 -------------------------------------------